satish-annigeri/rcdesign/README.md

 ### Methods
 Following funcationality has been implemented for the different classes:

-1. **ConcreteStressBlock**: Calculation of design stress, stress at a specified distance $x$ from neutral axis, area of stress block between two locations $x_1$ and $x_2$ from neutral axis and moment of stress block between the two locations with respect to depth $x_u$ of the neutral axis.
+1. **ConcreteLSMFlexure**: Calculation of design stress, stress at a specified distance $x$ from neutral axis, area of stress block between two locations $x_1$ and $x_2$ from neutral axis and moment of stress block between the two locations with respect to depth $x_u$ of the neutral axis.
 2. **RebarMS** and **RebarHYSD**: Stress for a specified value of strain and design stress.
 3. **RebarLayer**: Area of bars in a layer.
 4. **RebarGroup**: Calculation of the sum of the following values aggregated after calculating the values individually for each layer: